A new genetic target for Alzheimer’s treatments

 If this phase one trial shows promising results, the potential new treatment could eventually be given in the earliest stages of the disease to reduce the production of apolipoprotein E, thereby slowing or even halting the pathological progression of Alzheimer’s.

 “We now have a treatment that helps to reduce amyloid plaque, which has been shown to slow the progression of Alzheimer’s by about 30%.
-There is still a lot of room for improvement.
-It is very promising that we can finally target a new component of the disease.
+There is still a lot of room for improvement and it is very promising that we can finally target a new component of the disease.
 This could lead us to combine therapies to address different elements that are causing the pathological changes of Alzheimer’s Disease,’’ concludes Ducharme.

 For more information, contact Neurocognitive Trials Team at The Neuro: